Country Profile: Guernsey

 - Coastline: 50 km

-- Climate: Temperate with overcast days
+- Climate: Temperate with about 50% of days overcast

 People and Society